AdilusPrimus/python-browser-coded-by-ai/README.md

 The goal of this experience was to make the **ChatGPT** code for me an application.
 I was only contributing the requirements of the web browser and reporting back the behavior of the proposed code, once it was subjected to the Python3 runtime during execution.
 So reporting in a natural language the exceptions, and negotiating (*sometimes*) the proposal of solutions.
-I chose on purpose a language and frameworks that I never experienced in the past, thus leaving the full space for the AI to debug its own proposed code, hoping to contribute in its evolution.
+I chose on purpose a language and frameworks that I never experienced in the past (**Python** and **QT5**), thus leaving the full space for the AI to debug its own proposed code, hoping to contribute in its evolution.
 Even if I have a background in software engineering, I'll try to interact with the AI as a newbie, in order to see if a non software engineer could achieve delivering a custom solution that implements his or her business requirements.

-> If so, we'll need to update our Linked profiles...
+> If so, we'll need to update our Linkedin profiles...

 I welcome you to join  me in this experience since it is something that I never imagined being able to do one day!